See All

 Recommended Time: 1 hour

 In a city like Abu Dhabi, where things are constantly evolving, there are some parts where time almost stands still.
 Qasr Al Hosn is one of them.
-The city's oldest standing structure is a commanding figure surrounded by Abu Dhabi's glittering skyline, which, when you see it in person, is a beautiful juxtaposition of the past and present.
+The city's oldest stone building is a commanding figure surrounded by the emirate's skyline - a beautiful contrast between old and new.

 Today, the Al Hosn palace has become the nation's living memorial of a time long gone and a visual reflection of Abu Dhabi's history.